Follow These 8 Steps to Stay Focused and Reach Your Goals

-Check out these seven steps to help you prioritize and clear your mind.
+Check out these eight steps to help you prioritize and clear your mind.

 1. Stop multitasking